 My Roller Skating Injuries & Protective Equipment

-In episode #5 of the Roller Skate Dad podcast, I talked all about the roller skating industries that I have sustained and also about some of the protective equipment that I use when I speed skate or skate outdoors.
+In episode #5 of the Roller Skate Dad podcast, I talked all about the roller skating industries that I have sustained and also about some of the best roller skate pads, roller skating helmets and other protective equipment that I use when I speed skate or skate outdoors.
 I go into detail about the following topics:

 - My roller skating injuries as an artistic roller skater as a teenager.